-Health Need: Access to Specialty and Extended Care Strategy or Program Summary Description Active FY22 Planned FY23 Mobile Medicine Program Dignity Health in partnership with Woodland Clinic Medical Group, Sutter Health and Yolo County HHSA, launched a Mobile Medicine Program to provide back pack medicine and mobile clinic services to the Homeless population in Yolo County.
-Services primarily focus on Primary Care, Triage, Immunizations, Vaccinations, Case Management, Dental Care and Behavioral Health. ☑ Yolo Adult Day Health Center The hospital is the primary provider in Yolo County that addresses specialty health care and support needs of the elderly and disabled populations through the Adult Day Health Center.
-The Center offers an interdisciplinary program of medical, psycho-social and rehabilitation services for adults at high risk of needing a higher level of care due to health, functional and Ø cognitive losses.
-The Center specializes in high touch chronic disease management with the added components of caregiver respite, transportation, nutrition, education, and socialization.
-Oncology Nurse Navigator The Oncology Nurse Navigation program offers one-to-one support and guidance to patients diagnosed with cancer from the day of diagnosis onwards.
+Health Need: Access to Specialty and Extended Care Strategy or Program Summary Description Active FY23 Planned FY24 Mobile Medicine Program Dignity Health in partnership with Woodland Clinic Medical Group, Sutter Health and Yolo County HHSA, launched a Mobile Medicine Program to provide back pack medicine and mobile clinic services to people experiencing homelessness in Yolo County.
+Services primarily focus on Primary Care, Triage, Immunizations, Vaccinations, Case Management, Dental Care and Behavioral Health.
+Beginning in FY24 Yolo County began funding the program utilizing Housing and Homelessness Incentive Program funding. ☑ Oncology Nurse Navigator The Oncology Nurse Navigation program offers one-to-one support and guidance to patients diagnosed with cancer from the day of diagnosis onwards.
 The Oncology navigators provide interventions that address patient's immediate concerns and barriers to care such as difficulties with insurance, financial burden, lack of transportation and addressing the knowledge deficit around their diagnosis and treatment options.
-The Navigation program also provides referrals for nutritional and psycho-social support as well hosting multiple cancer support groups across the region. ☑ Health Professions Education- Other Provides a clinical setting for trainings and internships for students in the greater Sacramento region pursuing health professions other than physicians and nurses.
-This includes, but is not limited to: EMT, Paramedics, Pharmacy, Respiratory Therapy, Physical Therapy, Radiology Technologist and Surgical Technologist. Ø ☑ Health Professions Education- Nursing Provides clinical setting for nursing students enrolled in education with an outside local college or university for additional training and education.
-This includes, but is not limited to: Undergraduate Nursing, Undergraduate Nursing-Preceptorship, Nursing BSN and Nursing ADN.
-V v
+The Navigation program also provides referrals for nutritional and psycho-social support as well hosting multiple cancer support groups across the region. ☑ ☑ Health Professions Education - Other Provides a clinical setting for trainings and internships for students in the greater Sacramento region pursuing health professions other than physicians and nurses.
+This includes, but is not limited to: EMT, Paramedics, Pharmacy, Respiratory Therapy, Physical Therapy, Radiology Technologist and Surgical Technologist. ☑ ☑ Health Professions Education - Nursing Provides clinical setting for nursing students enrolled in education with an outside local college or university for additional training and education.
+This includes, but is not limited to: Undergraduate Nursing, Undergraduate Nursing-Preceptorship, Nursing BSN and Nursing ADN. Ø Yolo Adult Day Health Center The hospital is the primary provider in Yolo County that addresses specialty health care and support needs of the elderly and disabled populations through the Adult Day Health Center.
+V V